This document describes how to authenticate to Pub/Sub programmatically.

-- To learn more about GCP authentication, see the authentication guide.
+For more information about Google Cloud authentication, see the authentication overview.

 Pub/Sub supports programmatic access.
 How you authenticate to Pub/Sub depends on how you access the API.
 You can access the API in the following ways:

 The Pub/Sub client libraries provide high-level language support for authenticating to Pub/Sub programmatically.
 Client libraries support Application Default Credentials (ADC); the libraries look for credentials in a set of defined locations and use those credentials to authenticate requests to the API.
 With ADC, you can make credentials available to your application in a variety of environments, such as local development or production, without needing to modify your application code.

 To use ADC, you must first provide your credentials to ADC.

 Google Cloud CLI

 If your organization's security policies prevent user accounts from having the required

 permissions, you can impersonate a service account, either by using the